theadin/Authentication/README.md

-Example of custom authenticaion logic
+Example of custom authenticaion logic in Blazor SSR/Server/Webassembly